carnifex17/Cybersecurity-Notes/Networking Basics.md

 ---
 ## ARP
-*The acronym `ARP` stands for `Address Resolution Protocol` which is one of the most important protocols of the Data link layer in the `OSI` model.
+**The acronym `ARP` stands for `Address Resolution Protocol` which is one of the most important protocols of the Data link layer in the `OSI` model.
 It is responsible to find the hardware address of a host from a known `IP` address.
 So as I get we use ARP when we need to send some info on 2 level of `OSI`, which requires `MAC` address.
 Every machine has it's own `ARP` cache, where is table like IP-MAC data.
 So when we need to send some data on `Data Link` level, we broadcast request to entire network like "Hey, who is 10.10.10.10, I want to find his MAC".
 And if we found it address, it will tell us back with "Hi, you looking for 10.10.10.10?
-It's me, here's my MAC".*
+It's me, here's my MAC".**

-###ARP Spoofing && ARP DOS
+### ARP Spoofing && ARP DOS
 **Coming soon...**

 ---
 ## OSI
-*The `OSI` (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a telecommunications or networking system into seven distinct layers:*
+**The `OSI` (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a telecommunications or networking system into seven distinct layers:**

 ---
-1. Physical Layer: This layer deals with the physical medium and hardware aspects of data transmission, such as cables, switches, and electrical signals.
+1. `Physical Layer`: This layer deals with the physical medium and hardware aspects of data transmission, such as cables, switches, and electrical signals.

-2. Data Link Layer: Responsible for the reliable transmission of data over a physical medium, it handles tasks like addressing, error detection, and framing.
+2. `Data Link Layer`: Responsible for the reliable transmission of data over a physical medium, it handles tasks like addressing, error detection, and framing.

-3. Network Layer: Focuses on routing and forwarding data packets between different networks, often using logical addressing (like IP addresses).
+3. `Network Layer`: Focuses on routing and forwarding data packets between different networks, often using logical addressing (like IP addresses).

-4. Transport Layer: Ensures end-to-end data transfer reliability and provides services like flow control, error detection and correction, and data segmentation.
+4. `Transport Layer`: Ensures end-to-end data transfer reliability and provides services like flow control, error detection and correction, and data segmentation.

-5. Session Layer: Manages the establishment, maintenance, and termination of communication sessions between devices, allowing for synchronization and organization of data exchange.
+5. `Session Layer`: Manages the establishment, maintenance, and termination of communication sessions between devices, allowing for synchronization and organization of data exchange.

-6. Presentation Layer: Responsible for data translation, encryption, and compression, making sure data is in a format that can be understood by both sender and receiver.
+6. `Presentation Layer`: Responsible for data translation, encryption, and compression, making sure data is in a format that can be understood by both sender and receiver.

-7. Application Layer: This is the topmost layer that interacts with end-user applications and provides network services like email, web browsing, and file transfer.
+7. `Application Layer`: This is the topmost layer that interacts with end-user applications and provides network services like email, web browsing, and file transfer.
 ---
 *But I think in this topic pictures are better explainers:*
 <p align="center">